-Last Statements in the book is really thought-provoking –
+The last Statements in the Book are thought-provoking –

 In the ocean of life, the isles of blessedness are smiling, and the sunny shore of your ideal awaits your coming.
 Keep your hand firmly upon the helm of thought.
 In the bark of your soul reclines the commanding Master; He does but sleeps; wake him.
 Self-control is strength.
-Right thought is mastery.
+The right idea is mastery.
 Calmness is power.
 Say unto your heart, “Peace, be still!”

-I have also created a video of a few quotes from the book – Hope you like it.
-Please subscribe to my YouTube channel – Myread4change
+I have also created a video of a few quotes from the Book – I hope you like it.
+Please subscribe to my YouTube channel – Myread4change.

-This is one book that everyone needs to read not only once, but at least once a month.
-This could definitely work as an anchor and we need to come back to it again and again as challenges of life surround us.
+This is one Book that everyone needs to read not only once but at least once a month.
+This could work as an anchor, and we need to return to it repeatedly as life challenges surround us.

 I wish you a Peaceful Life.